mohammadi-com/vending_machine/README.md

 ## Features

-- Product Management: Load and view available products in the vending machine.
+- **Product Management**: Load and view available products in the vending machine.
-- Change Management: Load and view the current state of change in the machine.
+- **Change Management**: Load and view the current state of change in the machine.
-- Session Management: Start, reset, and manage sessions for individual users.
+- **Session Management**: Start, reset, and manage sessions for individual users.
-- Transaction Handling: Select products, insert coins, vend items, and receive change.
+- **Transaction Handling**: Select products, insert coins, vend items, and receive change.
-- Error Handling: Provides informative error messages for invalid inputs and actions.
+- **Error Handling**: Provides informative error messages for invalid inputs and actions.
-- Testing: Comprehensive test suite to ensure all functionalities work as expected.
+- **Testing**: Comprehensive test suite to ensure all functionalities work as expected.
-- Command-Line Interface: Interact with the vending machine via a CLI for demonstration purposes.
+- **Command-Line Interface**: Interact with the vending machine via a CLI for demonstration purposes.

 ## Project Structure
 ```